toddledev/documentation/docs/10-variables/02-working-with-variables/index.md

 :::

 ::: tip
-For API-dependent variables, set an initial value like `null` and update the variable after the API call completes.
+For API-dependent variables, set an initial value like `null` and update the variable after the API call completes using the [`On success` event](/connecting-data/call-an-api#handling-api-callbacks).
 :::

-# Updating variables
+## Updating variables

-Variables can be updated through workflows or events:
+You can update variables using workflows or events:

 1. In a workflow or event add a new action by clicking the [kbd]+[kbd] button
 2. Select in **Variables** the `Set: variable` action for desired variable
-3. Specify the new value (static or formula)
+3. Specify the new value (static value or via a formula)

 @@@ example
 componentUrl: https://docs_examples.toddle.site/.toddle/custom-element/example-variable-updating.js